HikuruOfficial/HikuruOfficial/README.md

 ## Ecosystem Products

-**Fusion** — is an aggregator that combines the best decentralized exchanges, NFT marketplaces, and cross-chain bridges all in one place.
+**Fusion** — is an aggregator that combines the best decentralized exchanges, NFT-marketplaces, and cross-chain bridges all in one place.
 Our algorithms will search for the most advantageous exchange paths and offer the community low fees and high exchange rates, all within a single platform.
+Will provide the community with the opportunity to earn on commissions.

 **Occasion** — is a platform for project and cryptocurrency community interaction.
 Projects can create their own events and reward users for their activity.
 It's a small analog of Galxe, but with Social-Fi elements and more advanced sibling tracking tools.
 Any project can create a quest campaign with us and attract a community using our tools and a unique referral system.
 We will also provide the opportunity to distribute future token rewards from projects.